-Despite an increase in regulations on the trucking industry designed to make our highways safer, accidents involving semi-trucks occur regularly and can be extremely devastating.
+Despite increased regulations on the trucking industry aimed at making our highways safer, accidents involving semi-trucks occur regularly and can be extremely devastating.
 Simply by virtue of their size and weight, collisions with semi-trucks are more catastrophic than other motor vehicle accidents.

 Disaster in the Desert